How to Start Real Estate Business in 2024

 What is a real estate business?

-As we’ve mentioned before, at its core, the real estate business involves activities related to developing, buying, selling, and leasing real estate with the goal of generating substantial returns on investment.
+As we’ve already mentioned, at its core, the real estate business involves activities related to developing, buying, selling, and leasing real estate with the goal of generating substantial returns on investment.

 In reality, however, it’s much more complex than that.